sfdcai/openwrt-telegram/README.md

 - Send test messages or arbitrary messages to specific chats.
 - Run shell plugins and view their output instantly.
 - Tail recent log entries.
-- Review LAN devices with their TeleBot IDs, pause/resume internet access, approve or reject new clients, and maintain a whitelist that is never blocked.
+- Review LAN devices with their TeleBot IDs, choose WAN-only or full-network blocks, pause/resume internet access, approve or reject new clients, and maintain a whitelist that is never blocked.

 ### Client approval workflow